 Each time you use the internet, your browser is transmitting certain information which we store in so-called log files.

-We save log files for a short period of time to determine service disruptions and for security reasons (e.g., to investigate attack at-tempts) and delete them after-wards.
+We save log files for 7 days to determine service disruption and for security reasons (e.g., to investigate attack at-tempts) and delete them after-wards.
 Log files which need to be maintained for evidence purposes are excluded from deletion until the respective incident is resolved and may, on a case-by-case basis, be passed on to investigating authorities.

 Log files are also used for analysis purposes (without the IP address or without the complete IP ad-dress).
 Also see module web analysis.